 • providing useful knowledge for further studies or for addressing new domains

 We want to encourage more performers to use augmented instruments, allow the existing live-electronic repertoire to be played moer often and thus defend musical heritage, research and creation.

 In order to have as much feedback as possible and make sure the tool is adapted, we have decided to collaborate on this project with several conservatories with a avriety of profiles (level of studies, with or without previous experience in mixed music, etc).

-The project will take place in three countries: France, Belgium and Portugal.
+The project takes place in two countries: France and Belgium.
 It joins both conservatories that already have Sampos, and others that we will equip specifically for the project.

 Our partners are :